Daisy Christodoulou, Director of Education, No More Marking

 Issues in question design: research into examination questions - Victoria Crisp, Assessment Research and Development, Cambridge Assessment

-The place of technology - Dr Evelina Galaczi, Head of Research Strategy, Cambridge Assessment English
+Tests, tasks and technology - Dr Evelina Galaczi, Head of Research Strategy, Cambridge Assessment English

 Global Classroom Perspective - Lucy Crehan, Education Explorer and International Education Consultant